-Legalizing marijuana for recreational has huge advantages in Minnesota.
-It helps out the metro area, as well as the rural.
+Legalizing marijuana for recreational use would offer huge advantages to Minnesota.
 It would open up access to the therapeutic advantages of cannabis.
 It would clean up criminal records for possession.
 It would provide new money to pay for important projects in the state without raising taxes.

-The legalization of marijuana means more revenue for Minnesota.
-These would cover the costs of training officers to enforce new marijuana laws.
-It will also become part of the general fund.
-This helps state and local projects get completed without hitting the taxpayers’ pocket.
+The legalization of marijuana would produce a significant revenue stream for Minnesota that would cover the costs of training officers to enforce new marijuana laws, and would also become part of the general fund.
+This would help state and local projects get completed without hitting the taxpayers’ pocket.
 Investopedia reports that in the first year of sales in Colorado, there was $135 million in new tax revenue.
-It also frees up money in enforcement and court costs.
+Legalization would also free up money in enforcement and court costs.
 The American Civil Liberties Union (ACLU) estimates that national savings would be $3.6 billion dollars every year.
 This could mean up to $72 million in savings in Minnesota.
-Combined with the new revenue, Minnesota comes out a winner.
+Combined with the new revenue, Minnesota would come out a winner.

 Legally grown and taxed cannabis would benefit farmers and other groups in rural counties such as Goodhue by providing new opportunities, both instate and as an export.
 RCG Economic and Marijuana Policy Group, estimated that new markets would support $1.7 billion in labor income growth for Nevada.
 Our numbers might be smaller, but Minnesota labor income would benefit.